-For high speed facilities, including Interstate and toll facilities, correction is generally not required when superelevation cannot be linked as a contributing factor to crashes in the curve and the existing superelevation rate (for the design speed and radius of the curve in question) is greater than or equal to that provided in AASHTO's figure for Minimum Radii for Design Superelevation Rates, Design Speeds, and $e{max} = 6\%$, or less than or equal to that provided in AASHTO's figure for Minimum Radii for Design Superelevation Rates, Design Speeds, and $e{max} = 12\%$.
-Otherwise, superelevation correction is required.
+For high speed facilities, including Interstate and toll facilities, superelevation correction is required except when both of the following conditions are met:

+- Superelevation cannot be linked as a contributing factor to crashes in the curve. - The existing superelevation rate (for the design speed and radius of the curve in question) is within the range of values for $e{max} = 6\%$ and $e{max} = 12\%$ , provided in AASHTO's figures for Minimum Radii for Design Superelevation Rates, Design Speeds.